-Clay, a Republican, was the representative for Pennsylvania's 1st congressional district from 1807 to 1809.
+Clay was the representative for Pennsylvania’s 1st congressional district and was a Republican.
+He served from 1807 to 1809.

 From Oct 1803 to Jan 1809, Clay missed 171 of 410 roll call votes, which is 41.7%.
 This is much worse than the median of 19.2% among the lifetime records of representatives serving in Jan 1809.
 The chart below reports missed votes over time.

 |Dec 1805-Apr 1806||103||26||25.2%||62nd|